2 firefighters killed in two-vehicle crash in Lockhart

 A City of Lockhart official said around 1:45 p.m., Lockhart police and fire responded to a two-vehicle crash on State Park Rd./ FM 20 and San Jacinto St. involving a fire truck.

 Police said a woman driving southbound on San Jacinto St. was struck by a Maxwell Community Volunteer Fire Department brush truck as she turned into State Park Rd.
-The brush truck rolled over, killing two firefighters, officials said.
+The brush truck rolled over, killing two firefighters, 21-year-old Hunter Coco and 25-year-old Jonathon Coco, officials said.
 The woman in the other vehicle sustained minor injuries.

 State Park Rd./FM 20, from S. Medina St. and Patton Rd., was shut down to traffic in the duration of the investigation.